peterphmikkelsen/ktor-demo/README.md

 # Ktor Demo Server Application
 A demo Ktor server application - a reference backend service that includes everything from database access to observability.

+The application is written to highlight certain differences to other languages (especially Java).
+For instance, different ways to achieve the same things in Kotlin and showcasing both exceptions and result objects for control flow.
+So, if you are reading the code and think to yourself: "Why is there multiple approaches everywhere?" (or something similar), chances are that it is completely intentional.

 ## Technologies

 ### Core